MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/policies-cloud-discovery.md

 2. In the **Policy template** field, select the **New risky app** template and apply the template.

-3. Under **App matching all of the following** set the [Risk Score](risk-score.md) slider and and the Compliance risk factor to customize your the level of risk you want to trigger an alert, and set the other policy filters to meet your organization’s security requirements.
+3. Under **App matching all of the following** set the [Risk Score](risk-score.md) slider and the Compliance risk factor to customize you are the level of risk you want to trigger an alert, and set the other policy filters to meet your organization’s security requirements.

     1. Optional: To get more meaningful detections, customize the amount of traffic that will trigger an alert.